YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ## Changelog as of last update (13/10/2019)

+- HMS London Kai tiers up, from T0.5 to T0. (most consistent and consistently useful CA out there)
 - HMS Unicorn tiers up, from T0.5 to T0.
 (Shoho is still more relevant in more worlds, but considering she becomes a liability due to her nil aerial presence from W12 onwards, Unicorn *is* as good as her)
 - RM Carabiniere tiers up, from T1.5 to T1. (reliable and solid supporter with likewise solid DPS, more than what originally looked like)
 - KMS Roon tiers down, from T0 to T0.5. (lots of CA who can take a beating and deal one of their own, and most of them either provide better support or at the very least don't take months to max; https://cdn.discordapp.com/attachments/367307557796053002/632498002996494337/IMG_20191002_125726.jpg)